Singh-Lab/InteracDome/README.md

 ```

-* To update the BioLiP data that you may have already downloaded (as BioLiP releases weekly updates), run:
+* To update the BioLiP data that you just downloaded (as BioLiP releases weekly updates), run:

 ```bash
 python download_biolip.py